-Each film in the portfolio must include a specific camera credit, who must be, or have been, a final year undergraduate at the entering faculty, college or university during the period July 2016 to May 2017.
-Only one entry per film for DOP, Lighting Camera, Operator etc. The judges will take into consideration the type of credit in relation to industry-wide standards.
+Each film in the portfolio must include a specific camera credit, who must be, or have been, a final year undergraduate at the entering faculty, college or university during the period July 2022 to May 2023.
+Only one entry per film for DoP, Lighting Camera, Operator etc. The judges will take into consideration the type of credit in relation to industry-wide standards.

 Final year means the final year of a graduate course at the entering faculty, college or university.
 Postgraduate courses of any form are not eligible.

-Each film should have information about the camerawoman or cameraman and details of the camera(s) used.
-Full contact details should also be included for each cameraman/camerawoman.
+Each film should have information about the student and details of the camera(s) used.
+Full contact details should also be included for each student.

-No more than one film from each camerawoman or cameraman.
+No more than one film from each student.

 Individual entrants will be judged on three criteria: camerawork; camerawork that enhances content; and content.

-The two runners-up will receive work experience, paid with expenses, equivalent to £750.00 each, plus 1 year's Associate Membership of the GTC.
+The winning student and runners-up will receive work experience, paid with expenses, and 1 year's Associate Membership of the GTC.